Workers’ Compensation Insurance in Wisconsin

 To save money on workers' comp insurance, it's important to make sure you classify your employees correctly.
 Employees with desk jobs or other jobs with a low risk of injury cost less to insure.
 This also helps you avoid misclassification fines.

-In some cases, small business owners can choose to buy pay-as-you-go workers' compensation.
-This type of workers' comp policy has a low upfront premium, and lets you make payments based on your actual payroll instead of estimated payroll.
-It's useful for businesses that hire seasonal help, such as tourist workers in Milwaukee, or have fluctuating numbers of employees.
+In some cases, Wisconsin employers can choose to buy pay-as-you-go workers' compensation.
+This type of workers' comp policy has a low upfront premium, and lets you make payments based on your actual payroll instead of an estimated payroll.
+It's useful for businesses that hire seasonal help or have fluctuating numbers of employees.

 Finally, a documented safety program can help lower workers' comp costs.
 A safer workplace means fewer accidents, which helps keep your premium low.